 When a report is received, interviews are conducted not only with informants but also with the accused, as well as other related parties as necessary.
 Based on a range of evidence, we confirm the veracity of the facts and, as a reporting point of contact strive to resolve organizational issues from an impartial standpoint.

-SEKISUI CHEMICAL Group put in place points of contact for consultations from and whistleblowing by suppliers.
+SEKISUI CHEMICAL Group has also put in place points of contact for consultations from and whistleblowing by business partners.

-In the sales and purchasing departments, which are especially at risk for bribery and corruption, we encourage them to learn about regulations and guidelines, such as by conducting training specific to countering graft and corruption, and to make full use of the relevant forms, among other measures.
+In departments, which are especially at risk for bribery and corruption, we encourage employees to learn about the relevant regulations and guidelines and to use the appropriate application forms through various measures, including training specific to countering graft and corruption.

 Initiatives to Strengthen Accounting Compliance